Fully-Flexible Time Resolution

 )

-Explore the h2_balance duals in the results:
+Explore the h2_balance duals in the results by displaying the first 5 rows of the table:

 balance = TIO.get_table(connection, "cons_balance_consumer")